 Braided fishing line is the favorite of bass anglers across the world, but English carp fishing enthusiasts rave about it as well.
 Many claims that fish can see braided lines instead of fish only with monofilament line or fluorocarbon lines.
 The feel, power, and additional spool capacity of braided lines make it a favorite for most anglers.
 If visibility is a concern where you’re fishing, the simplest solution is to tie a fluorocarbon leader to your braided fishing lines.
 Visibility is reduced without sacrificing sensitivity.

 Our Pick for Best Braided Fishing Line

 Innovation is the reason why FireLine Crystal is the best braided fishing line in consumer reviews.
 FireLine is the first translucent braided line on the market.

 Introduced in 2006, the concept of reduced visibility braided lines took the market by storm.

-FireLine is braided of spun fiberglass, rather than the traditional braided fishing lines material.
-As a result, it is able to reflect light in the water making it nearly invisible in the right conditions.
+FireLine is braided of spun fiberglass rather than the traditional braided fishing line material.
+As a result, it is able to reflect light in the water, making it nearly invisible in the right conditions.

 As an aside, people who string beads to make jewelry are among the best customers for FireLine.
 In a six-pound test, it is the strongest material for jewelry making on the market.
 You won’t likely be stringing beads with FireLine, but you might just catch a jewel of a fish with it.

 The argument for “best” in any venue is arbitrary at best.
-People vary greatly in their opinions when ranking outdoor equipment, and fishing equipment are among the most heavily debated topics in the world of outdoor sports.
+People vary greatly in their opinions when ranking outdoor equipment and fishing equipment is among the most heavily debated topics in the world of outdoor sports.